 - Enjoy dipping buttered bread in egg yolk!

 Omelette (cheese omelette!)

 Who hasn’t eaten an omelette?
 Whether you like it very cooked, medium or “drooling”, its simple preparation never changes: a preparation of beaten and salted eggs (2 eggs/person), with local cheese and some herbs added, heated in a hot pan uniformly oiled!

 Belgian or French, French fries are appreciated by all!
 Dip simple strips of potatoes (between 5mm and 1cm thick) into a large pan of hot oil to make them brown well.
 Be careful to not put too much at once, so the fries do not stick together !
 Drain, salt and enjoy!

-A little tip: don’t hesitate to add onion wedges in oil, fried altogether with the french fries.
+Our tip: don’t hesitate to add onion slices in oil, fried altogether with the french fries.
 Try it, it’s really good!

 - Wash potatoes (preferably organic) without peeling them.

 - Brush the potatoe’s meat side with melted butter (or olive oil)